dai-shi/meteor-blaze-google-maps/README.md

 ----

-A working demo is available [here](http://google-maps-example.meteor.com/) and the code is [here](https://github.com/dai-shi/meteor-google-maps-example)
+A working demo is available [here](http://google-maps-example.meteor.com/) and its source code is [here](https://github.com/dai-shi/meteor-google-maps-example)

 How to use
 ----------